 Because our platform is critical to our new and existing customers' businesses, their decision-making and product evaluation process is long, which results in an extended sales cycle.
-These evaluation periods can extend further if a customer purchases multiple products or assesses the benefits of a cloud-based subscription.
+These evaluation periods can extend further if a customer purchases multiple products or is considering a move to a cloud-based subscription.
 Sales to new customers also involve extensive customer due diligence and reference checks.
-Our sales cycle has lengthened due to the COVID-19 pandemic.
 The success of our sales efforts relies on continued improvements and enhancements to our current services and products, the introduction of new services and products, efficient operation of our cloud infrastructure, continued development of relevant local content and automated tools for updating content, and successful implementations.

 We sell our cloud-delivered offerings through subscription services and our self-managed products through term licenses.
 We generally price our services and products based on the amount of DWP that will be managed by our platform.
 Our subscription, term license, and support fees are typically invoiced annually in advance.
 Subscription services are generally sold with an initial term of between three and five years with optional annual renewals commencing after the initial term.
 Subscription revenue is recognized on a ratable basis over the committed term, once all revenue recognition criteria is met including providing access to the service.
 Term licenses are primarily sold with an initial two-year committed term with optional annual renewals commencing after the initial term.
 We may enter into term license arrangements with our customers that have an initial term of more than two years or may renew license arrangements for longer than one year.
 A small portion of our revenue is derived from perpetual licenses.
-Term and perpetual license revenue are typically recognized ratably over the committed support term of the licensed software.
+Term and perpetual license revenue are typically recognized when software is made available to the customer, provided that all other revenue recognition criteria have been met.
+Our support revenue is generally recognized ratably over the committed support term of the licensed software.
 Our support fees are typically priced as a fixed percentage of the associated license fees.
 We also offer professional services, both directly and through SI partners, to help our customers deploy, migrate, and utilize our platform, services, and products.
-Substantially all of our services revenue is billed monthly on a time and materials basis.
+A majority of our services revenue is billed monthly on a time and materials basis.